 Etruscan civilization spread across a vast territory between the Tiber river, the Arno basin and the Mediterranean Sea within the borders of what is now Tuscany, part of Lazio and Umbria, from the 9th to the 1st century BCE.
 Some historians claim that they originated from Lidia, a region of Asia Minor.
 Others believe that they came from Northern Greece.
 What we know for certain is that, after thousands of years, their legacy still excites the whole world due to the contemporary nature of their customs.

 The Etruscans never created a single empire, preferring a network of self-governed urban hubs.
 The dodecapoli was a set of twelve Etruscan city-states, which according to tradition formed a powerful alliance of an economic, religious and military nature.
 Traveling around Tuscany, from the coast to the countryside, you can explore these ancient city-states as well as visiting unique archaeological parks and museums to learn more about their history.
-That’s what we’re going to do on this tour.

 The tour starts in the Maremma, at the Rocca di Frassinello winery in Gavorrano.
 Designed by the famous Italian architect Renzo Piano, this modern cellar offers an archaeological journey to rediscover the viticultural traditions of the Etruscans, who grew grapes here almost 3,000 years ago.
 The Etruscan route starts at the Necropolis of San Germano (recently discovered on the estate) and goes as far as the permanent cellar exhibition, which showcases countless archaeological finds – mostly jars and goblets used to drink wine – unearthed on the property.